sergey-shandar/public/articles/blockset05.md

 size: 1041867039 B
 ```

 The original `boost-1_85_0.tar` file is about 1.6 GB.
-But after we added this file to the repository, it's increased by about 287 MB.
+But after we added this file to the repository, the repositiry increased by about 287 MB.
 It means, Blockset finds the same parts of data **inside** the `tar` file because it uses [Content Dependent Tree]().

 |Repository|Content                               |Size   |
 |----------|--------------------------------------|-------|